carousel/superTextArea/README.md

-This is HTML textarea element  on steroids.
-It is implemented in vanillajs.
-Maxlength is set to 5, by default.
-It is done for testing, but feel free to override it.
-Common value is 255 characters.
-This is work in progress.
-I will be adding new features, in order to create full application.
+chatBoySlim
+by Miroslav Trninić
+miroslav.trninic@gmail.com

+This is HTML textarea element  on steroids, with some custom configuration options and a character counter.
+It is written in coffescript, and compiled to native JS.

+Todo:
+    - add options for db communication
+    - add support for web-sockets ( in order to create real front-end chat client )
+    - refactor everything cause it can be better I am sure :)